What Is the Best Work of American Fiction of the Last 25 Years?: Response

-Criticisms
+Criticism and analysis

-Laura Miller, who declined to participate in the poll, explained her reasoning and her view of the poll—and other such literary rankings of "classic books"—in a critical piece for Salon.com:
+Laura Miller declined to participate in the poll, citing her dislike for the trend of hierarchically ranking "classic books".
+In a piece for Salon.com, Miller wrote:

-Lev Grossman of Time magazine called the poll results "aggressively boring" and continued, "it's a very staid, predictable, old, white (except for Morrison and Jones), and male (except for Morrison and Marilynne Robinson's Housekeeping) bunch.
+Most critiques of the poll addressed its perceived failures to represent the full diversity of American fiction, based on criteria such as authorial identity, literary genre, or geographic origin.
+Lev Grossman of Time magazine called the poll results "aggressively boring" and said "it's a very staid, predictable, old, white (except for Morrison and Jones), and male (except for Morrison and Marilynne Robinson's Housekeeping) bunch.
 No surprise extra-canonical incursions.
 (No William Gibson?
 No Watchmen?)"
-Poet and critic Ron Silliman criticized the list for its narrow range of authors, particularly its gender inequality, with only two works written by women receiving more than one vote, writing: "Do we really think that more than one fourth of all the important novels over the past quarter century were written by one man?
+Poet and critic Ron Silliman criticized the list for its narrow selection of authors, and particularly its gender inequality, with only two works written by women receiving more than one vote.
+Silliman asked, "Do we really think that more than one fourth of all the important novels over the past quarter century were written by one man?
 If so, do we honestly think they were written by Philip Roth?
 I'd poke my eyes out before I'd live on that planet."
-Silliman continued by suggesting that Tanenhaus and the poll respondents "should both get out more, venturing further north than Connecticut, further west than Riverside Drive, further south than Gramercy Park.
+Silliman suggested that Tanenhaus and the poll respondents "should both get out more, venturing further north than Connecticut, further west than Riverside Drive, further south than Gramercy Park.
 It wouldn't hurt to meet women."
-Susan Straight lodged a similar complaint in the Los Angeles Times, in which she criticized the poll's evident bias toward the East Coast, particularly New York, to the detriment of writers from the Western United States and the geographically diverse tradition of American literary regionalism.
+Susan Straight lodged a similar complaint in the Los Angeles Times, in which she criticized the poll's evident bias toward authors from the East Coast, particularly New York, to the detriment of writers from the Western United States and the geographically diverse traditions of American literary regionalism.